qvissak/docs/guides/interfaces.md

 * `showRelative` — Toggles showing dates relatively (eg: `12 minutes ago`)

 ### `divider`
-Adds a title and/or horizontal rule that can help organize forms in teh app.
+Adds a title and/or horizontal rule that can help organize forms in the app.
 Does not store data (`alias`).

 * `style` — The size of the divider (Small, Medium, or Large)
 * `title` — An optional title to add